 Manuka Honey for Heartburn

 Over 20 million people suffer from heartburn, the burning sensation caused by stomach acid traveling up the esophagus.
-Dr. Oz recommends taking a teaspoon of manuka honey at the first sign of heartburn.
+Doctors have recommended taking a teaspoon of manuka honey at the first sign of heartburn.
 The anti-inflammatory and antibacterial properties of medicinal honey can ease your symptoms.
 Wedderspoon Manuka Honey is raw, organic, medical grade honey harvested from New Zealand, where manuka flowers are bountiful.
-Dr. Oz also cautions that skinny jeans may worsen heartburn.
+Doctors also caution that skinny jeans may worsen heartburn.
 Tight clothing puts pressure on the abdomen, slowing digestion and causing acid reflux.
 Carbonated beverages, salt, chocolate, caffeine, citrus, tomatoes, as well as pain relievers and cigarettes, can all trigger heartburn flares.
-In addition to manuka honey, Dr. Oz suggests eating a banana a day, which thickens the mucosal lining of the stomach and esophagus to create a natural protective barrier.
+In addition to manuka honey, many doctors suggest eating a banana a day, which thickens the mucosal lining of the stomach and esophagus to create a natural protective barrier.
 Orange peel extract can also help by speeding up digestion — take 1000 mg every other day, up to 20 days.